bernie-skipole/indi/docs/source/usage/introduction.rst

 Installation
 ^^^^^^^^^^^^

+Server dependencies: A redis server (For debian systems; apt-get install redis-server), and indiserver with drivers (apt-get install indi-bin).
+If you are using the MQTT functions you will also need an MQTT server on your network (apt-get install mosquitto).

 For debian systems you may need apt-get install python3-pip, and then use whichever variation of the pip command required by your environment, one example being:

-python3 -m pip install --user indiredis
+python3 -m pip install indiredis

 Using a virtual environment may be preferred, if you need further information on pip and virtual environments, try:

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-Server dependencies: A redis server (For debian systems; apt-get install redis-server), and indiserver (apt-get install indi-bin).

-The above pip command should automatically pull in the packages:
+The above pip command should automatically pull in the following packages:

 skipole - required for the built in web service, not needed if you are making your own GUI